ripplefox/ripplewallet/README.md

 - Run `npm install` to prepare.
 - Run `npm start` to develop.
 - Run `npm run dist` to build.
-You can use `npm run mac` or `npm run win` to build application just on mac/win.
+You can use `npm run mac`, `npm run win` or `npm run linux` to build application according your system.

 You may notice that the packages also include [ripplelib](https://github.com/ripplerm/ripplelib) (a fork from ripple-lib-0.12, written by ripplerm).
 We just use ripplelib to parse the transactions.
 The ripplelib.Amount class is quite powerful.